-Quotes are powerful because they add credibility and social proof.
-Advice from Jeff Bezos is more credible than advice from the guy giving life you advice at your local dive bar.
+Quotes add credibility and social proof.
+Advice from Jeff Bezos is more credible than advice from the random guy at your local bar.

 Tremis Skeete does a great job of using quotes and citing expert advice in his feature of Alpha Co-Founder and Head of Experimentation Nis Frome and of Pendo CPO Brian Crofts.
-In How 14 Product Leaders Generate and Use Customer Feedback, Daniel Zacarias covers a round up of expert tips on a critical skill for product managers.
+In How 14 Product Leaders Generate and Use Customer Feedback, Daniel Zacarias rounds up expert tips on a critical skill for product managers.

 Nis Frome: Why Speed to Insight is The Competitive Advantage in Today’s Market

 Alpha Co-founder and Head of Experimentation, Nis Frome believes that there is a fundamental change occurring in the…

 The best articles usually have more than one of these types of sources. tackles an important strategic topic In his article, A Radical, and Simple, Approach to Product Prioritization, Richard Banfield provides evidence based on his personal professional experience and research.
 He includes graphics and block quotes in a way that makes the article more engaging.
 To borrow a quote from the article, “What [your reader] need[s] is an instruction manual, not another manifesto.”
 Richard also does a great job of breaking up his story into short sections with subheadings, and providing concise and actionable insights.

 Our audience is primarily middle- and senior-level product managers.
 They work at large companies and venture-backed startups in almost every industry.
 When coming up with topic ideas and crafting your content, consider what someone who already works in the field can learn from you.

 If you’re writing about career advancement, instead of writing about the day-to-day life of a project manager or how to break into product management, cover how to jump to upper levels of management.